dltk-ai/qubitai-dltk/docs/source/conversation/index.rst

     * Supported Audio File - .wav

-.. function:: client.speech_to_text(audio, sources):
+.. function:: client.speech_to_text(audio, sources=['google']):

    :param audio: path of audio file to extract text from
    :param sources: list - Algorithm to use for extracting text from audio.
 Supported sources - google, ibm_watson.
-Default - google
-   :rtype: A json object containing text returned from respective Algorithm
+   :rtype: A json object containing text returned from respective algorithm

 **Example**::